TAVP: Task-Adaptive Visual Prompt for Cross-domain Few-shot Segmentation: Introduction

-Based on the above analysis, the CDTAP module is proposed to better extract class and domain-specific features through contrastive learning from foreground and background for improving the robustness of CD-FSS, as shown in Figure~\ref{main_fig}.
+Based on the above analysis, we proposed a CDTAP module to better extract class and domain-specific features through contrastive learning from foreground and background, to improve the robustness of CD-FSS, as shown in Figure~\ref{main_fig}.
 The experimental results show that our work can compute more accurate and robust pairing relationships between samples.
 Moreover, we propose a fully automatic segmentation framework based on SAM for CD-FSS.
 This new framework aims to enhance the model's adaptability and accuracy for CD-FSS.
-Our contributions can be summarized as follows.\\ \begin{itemize} \item Compared with SAM, which extracts features in multi-level context, we remain low-level feature representation and capture both global and local information by fusion. \item To realize the disentanglement of class and domain information, we integrate a unified and comprehensive feature transform method.
-Specifically, an additional Class-Domain Task-adaptive Auto-prompt (CDTAP) module is proposed for domain and class-agnostic feature extraction.
-Simultaneously, We use contrastive learning to achieve deeper and closer matching of samples among different domains. \item To overcome the shortage of SAM that highly relies on human interaction, we propose an automatic and learnable prompt branch for segmentation tasks as weighted guiding and robust prompt generation. \item We fine-tune SAM with less time and GPU consumption, and a heterogenization sampling strategy is adopted for Task-adaptive guiding segmentation. \item Our method achieves competitive and best results on three benchmarks compared to the state-of-the-art methods on four publicly available CD-FSS data sets. \end{itemize}
+Our contributions can be summarized as follows. \begin{itemize} \item We propose a novel model that including a Multi-level Feature Fusion (MFF) and a Class Domain Task-Adaptive Auto-Prompt (CDTAP) module for efficiently combing SAM with CD-FSS task. \item Compared with SAM, which extracts features in a high-level context, the MFF is proposed to retain low-level feature representations and fuse global and local information to produce class-agnostic features. \item To realize the disentanglement of class and domain information, we integrate a unified and comprehensive feature transform method.
+Specifically, an additional Class-Domain Task-adaptive Auto-prompt (CDTAP) module is proposed for domain and class-specific feature extraction.
+Simultaneously, We use contrastive learning to achieve deeper and closer matching of samples among different domains. \item To overcome the shortage of SAM that highly relies on human interaction, we propose an automatic, learnable prompt branch for segmentation, fine-tuning it efficiently with less time and GPU usage, and achieving competitive and best results compared to the state-of-the-art methods on four CD-FSS benchmarks. \end{itemize}